DenysBzenko/Multiple-clients-support-introducing-programming-threads/README.md

 ## LIST

 The server can accept the LIST command.
-IE:CLIENT>>LIST
+- CLIENT>>LIST

 After the server receives a request for the LIST command, it processes the request and calls the 'handleList' function.
+Server sends the client a C string with the names of all the files located in the directory.
+The server can send a C string the maximum capacity of 4096 bytes.

-SERVER>> The names of all the files that this directory contains.
+- SERVER>> The names of all the files that this directory contains.(EXAMPLE: TEST.txt Fish.txt Milk.txt)

-The server can send 4096 bytes
+Client can recv a C string the maximum capicity of 4096 bytes.

 ## DELETE
 The server can accept the DELETE <FILENAME> command.